Jevinvy/toxic-comment-detector/README.md

 ## 🧠 Model Architecture

 ### **TF-IDF Vectorizer**
-The core classifier is a **Logistic Regression** model, chosen for its speed and interpretability as a strong baseline for text classification.

-The model is trained on features extracted using **TF-IDF Vectorization**.
+The text is first transformed into numerical representations using TF-IDF, which highlights important words and down-weights common ones.

-### TF-IDF Hyperparameters
+TF-IDF Hyperparameters

 | Parameter | Value | Description |
 | :--- | :--- | :--- |